KavinduAshain00/FYP-Project/README.md

   - Standard backend patterns and middleware are built using open-source packages from npm (e.g., `express`, `mongoose`, `jsonwebtoken`, `express-rate-limit`, `bcryptjs`) under their respective licenses.
 - AI assisted development:
   - Code authoring, debugging, and issue analysis were performed with AI assistance (GitHub Copilot / LLM support) to help design routes, schema, and tutor integration patterns.
-  - AI usage includes prompt-based code guidance, refactoring suggestions, and bug triage; all final written code was reviewed and tested by the developer.
+  - AI usage includes prompting guidance, refactoring suggestions, and bug triage; all final written code was reviewed and tested by the developer.

 ## Prerequisites